Apologia: The Fullness of Christian Truth

 Customs

 Some may prepare for this feast by praying the Novena to St. Walburga starting on April 22 and ending on April 30, the eve of St. Walburga's feast, which is when most of the celebrating of St. Walburga takes place.
 It is the eve of her feast which is known as "Walpurgisnacht."
+A prayer for the day:

 The typical way of celebrating Walpurgisnacht is to have picnics, and bonfires to recall the divine light that illuminated Walburga's convent.
-As we watch the flames, we can pray a litany to St. Walburga.
-It's traditional, too, to gather greenery and oak branches at dusk, adorn them with symbols of Christ, and use them to decorate our homes (the English of Lincolnshire would hang cowslip flowers -- Primula veris --- to ward off evil).
-The use of oak branches is a way to recall the Benedectines' victory over paganism, as perfectly seen in the story of St. Boniface and the "sacred oak."
-As to foods, German fare and beer brewed by Benedictines or their brothers, the Trappists, sound perfect.
+As we watch the flames, we can pray the Litany to St. Walburga.
+It's traditional, too, to gather greenery and oak branches at dusk, adorn them with symbols of Christ, Walburga, and the Benedictine Order, and use them to decorate our homes (the English of Lincolnshire would hang cowslip flowers -- Primula veris --- to ward off evil).
+The use of oak branches is a way to recall the Benedectines' victory over paganism, as perfectly seen in the story of St. Boniface and the "sacred oak" recounted above.

 Because Walpurgisnacht falls on the same date as Beltane Eve, one of the four great pagan Gaelic holidays, 4 this will be, for some pagans and witches, a night much like Hallowe'en (the Eve of All Saints), when the pagan Samhain coincides calendrically with our Feasts for the dead.
 In Germany, where sometimes this night is called "Hexennacht," witches are said to fly to the top of the often mist-covered mountain named the Brocken (or Blocksberg) 5 in order to rendez-vous with the devil.
 And like Hallowe'en, the veil between this world and the afterworld is said to become thin tonight, the damned dead are believed to become restless, and devils are said to cause trouble.
 Prayers against them and for pagans and witches who hold their sabbats and toy with demons tonight would be a wonderful thing.
 May St. Walburga, who -- with St. Boniface, her brothers, and other Benedictines -- brought the good news of Christ to Germany, intercede for them now and bring them to Christ.